 1 to 1½ cups of Peppermint Bark pieces

 Bake brownies in a jelly roll pan or Le Creuset casserole dish.
 When brownies are done, remove from oven and immediately sprinkle with Peppermint Bark pieces.
 Do not return to the oven.
 Allow bark to melt for about 5 minutes, then spread the melted chocolate gently with an offset spatula.
-Cut brownies while warm; sprinkle with Peppermint Snow if desired.
+Cut brownies while warm; sprinkle with crushed peppermint pieces if desired.

 Peppermint Bark Milkshake